Kazakhs: Language

 Kazakh, like most of the Turkic language family lacks phonemic vowel length, and as such there is no distinction between long and short vowels.

 Kazakh was written with the Arabic script until the mid-19th century, when a number of educated Kazakh poets from Muslim madrasahs incited a revolt against Russia.
 Russia's response was to set up secular schools and devise a way of writing Kazakh with the Cyrillic alphabet, which was not widely accepted.
 By 1917, the Arabic script for Kazakh was reintroduced, even in schools and local government.

 In 1927, a Kazakh nationalist movement sprang up against the Soviet Union but was soon suppressed.
 As a result, the Arabic script for writing Kazakh was banned and the Latin alphabet was imposed as a new writing system.
 In an effort to Russianize the Kazakhs, the Latin alphabet was in turn replaced by the Cyrillic alphabet in 1940 by Soviet interventionists.
-Today, there are efforts to return to the Latin script.
+Today, there are efforts to return to the Latin script, and in January 2021 the government announced plans to switch to the Latin alphabet.

 Kazakh is a state (official) language in Kazakhstan.
 It is also spoken in the Ili region of the Xinjiang Uyghur Autonomous Region in the People's Republic of China, where the Arabic script is used, and in western parts of Mongolia (Bayan-Ölgii and Khovd province), where Cyrillic script is in use.
 European Kazakhs use the Latin alphabet.